LibraryH3lp is an integrated web chat/IM/SMS platform.

-It allows multiple librarians to receive chats from its native chat widget as well as IMs from patrons on other IM networks such as AIM and Google Talk.
+It allows multiple librarians to receive chats from its native chat widget as well as text messages (SMS).
 While it routes messages to multiple librarians, only the first one to respond "wins" the chat and becomes connected with the patron.

 It is very mobile-device friendly.
 It provides a very robust SMS gateway that gives you a dedicated phone number.
 It allows patrons to text their library using a phone number rather than a short code/keyword combination.
 There is a mobile-friendly chat widget, and librarians can staff the service from many different mobile chat clients.